-Tulane University Libraries has negotiated transformative open access agreements with at least five major scholarly journal publishers to waive article publication charges for Tulane authors who want their articles to be publically available.
+Tulane University Libraries has negotiated transformative open access agreements with more than a half dozen major scholarly journal publishers to waive article publication charges for Tulane authors who want their articles to be publically available.

 Open access (OA) is shaping the future of scholarly publishing, and one aspect of this is the growing number of opportunities for authors to publish open-access articles in high-quality journals maintained by traditional scholarly publishers.
-Gold open access allows free public access to an article in its final published form (version of record), even in journals subsidized by the high subscription costs paid by libraries.
+Gold open access allows free public access to an article in its final published form, even in journals subsidized by the high subscription costs paid by libraries.
 This allows the results of scholarly research to spread more rapidly compared to publications behind a paywall.
-However, authors also pay article publication fees that publishers charge for the expanded open access.
+However, authors have also had to pay article publication fees that publishers charge for the expanded open access.
 Some of these fees are very high, sometimes in the range of $5,000 or more.

 Transformative agreements are new alternatives to the traditional subscription model that address this problem.
 With these agreements, the publisher bundles library subscription and article publication costs so that one offsets the other.
 See the explanation below for more details.

 Some of these agreements require the library, on behalf of the university, to approve article publishing charge waivers through administrative software, including one third-party tool called Rightslink that the Copyright Clearance Center manages.
-However, for Tulane authors, the waiver process should be relatively seamless and incorporated into the article submittal process at the journal end, where the authors would be identified as Tulane affiliates.
+However, for Tulane authors, the waiver process is usually seamless and incorporated into the article submittal process at the journal end, where the authors would be identified as Tulane affiliates.
 In approving a waiver, the library will simply be confirming the author’s university affiliation and eligibility.

 Associate Dean of Libraries